ahlansantos/FreeARS/README.md

 > *"I'm doing a (free) operating system (just a hobby, won't be big and professional like linux)"*
 > — inspired by Linus Torvalds, 1991

 FreeARS is a hobby x86_64 kernel written from scratch.
-Now with 64-bit mode and Multiboot2 support, aiming to run on modern hardware.
+Now with 64-bit mode, Multiboot2, RAM Disk filesystem, and universal framebuffer detection.

-**Current version:** 0.02
+**Current version:** 0.03
 **Branch:** `64bit` (active development)

 ---